 Each person who suffers from an advanced illness has different symptoms and levels of pain.
 Our team works with you to determine your level of suffering – physical, psychological, social or spiritual.
 We help you, your family members and medical treatment team manage all aspects of your pain so you may live as fully as possible.

 If you are at the end of your life's journey, we want to be sure you have someone to be there to support you.
-Our Doula Program at Baylor University Medical Center at Dallas provides trained volunteers who will offer you support, comfort and a presence as you approach the end of life.
+Our Doula Program at Baylor University Medical Center, part of Baylor Scott & White Health provides trained volunteers who will offer you support, comfort and a presence as you approach the end of life.